tanzuformers/terraform-provider-tmc/docs/data-sources/data_source_workspace.md

 Use this data source to get the details about a workspace in TMC platform.

 ## Example Usage
-# Get a workspaces in the Tanzu platform.
+# Get details of a workspace in the Tanzu platform.
 ```terraform
 data "tmc_workspace" "example" {
   name = "example"